Looking to increase your Business Logistics?

 You also have:

-- Maximum Distance Between Business is the distance from a store to another store in the same route the driver is picking up orders.
+- The maximum Distance Between Business is the distance from a store to another store in the same route the driver is picking up orders.

 - Use Maps API currently the power-up will work using the data that it’s already taking from the order, if you want to put more real-time information you can activate this however, Google Maps API charges may apply.
 (The API used for this is Traffic API, Learn more here)

-Maps will calculate the time and distance used for logistic process.
+Maps will calculate the time and distance used for the logistic process.